St. Michael the Archangel Church (Cleveland)

 St. Michael the Archangel is a Roman Catholic church located at 3114 Scranton Road in the Tremont neighborhood on the west side of Cleveland, Ohio.
 The church is named in honor of St. Michael the Archangel and was completed in 1892.

+History

 The congregation was founded in 1881 as a mission of Ohio City, Cleveland's St. Mary's on-the-Flats to serve a growing German immigrant population on Cleveland's west side.
 The original church and school building were constructed in 1883 but burned on June 29, 1891, while the new building was under construction.
 The current church, which had its cornerstone laid in 1889, was completed five years ahead of schedule in 1892.